This country-specific Q&A provides an overview of Tax laws and regulations applicable in Peru.

 Yes.
 In fact, our law provides different measures intended to tackle base erosion caused by the carrying out of cross border transactions either inside or outside a group of companies.

-In that respect, in 2019 became effective a rule which conditions the deduction of expenses relating to royalties, interests and any retribution for services to non-residents upon their effective payment.
+In that respect, the deduction of expenses relating to royalties, interests and any retribution for services to non-residents is currently conditioned upon their effective payment.
 Also, payments to foreign beneficiaries regarded as Peruvian source income are levied at rates ranging between 15% to 30%, with some few exceptions.
 Payments for services to residents in countries or territories of low or null taxation, or of non-cooperative jurisdictions, or payments through any of those jurisdictions are generally non-deductible, except for payments for (i) interests, (ii) insurance and reinsurance, (iii) lease of vessels and aircrafts, (iv) transport and (v) fees for the use of the Panama Canal.

 In addition to these rules, SUNAT has enacted a series of regulations aligned with Action 13 of BEPS, aiming at the obtention of information on transactions carried out within group of companies.
 In that sense, taxpayers may, in accordance with their level of revenues, be obliged to submit informative returns such as the local report, the master file and the country-by-country report.